School Profile

 Co-Curricular Program

 The School is a strong co-curricular and athletics program to complement its academic program.
 The program's purpose is not only to allow the student to pursue his or her individual interests but also to provide a structure in which a student will be able to exercise a position of constructive leadership.
 The school is committed to expanding its co-curricular offerings and encouraging the participation of its entire student body in sports, co-curricular, and extracurricular activities.
-Programming ranges from a full host of arts offerings, 18 different varsity sports, Model UN, community service, and most recently the addition of a nationally recognized robotics program.
+Programming ranges from a full host of arts offerings, varsity sports, Model UN, community service, and most recently the addition of a nationally recognized robotics program.
 Participation in after-school activities is mandatory for day students in grades 6-10 and all boarding students.

 International Program

-Harvey currently has a small international student population, with 23 students from 8 countries.
+Harvey currently has a small international student population, with 30 students from 7 countries.
 International students take the same curriculum as American students with two exceptions: a foreign language other than English is not required (although it may be taken as an elective), and all students must enroll in an English reading/writing workshop during their first two years.
 International students at Harvey are not "exchange students," but matriculate at Harvey typically as ninth graders or sophomores intending to graduate from our school and continue their education at American colleges and universities.
 The program is currently in its 10th year.
 Members from our graduating classes are all attending American colleges and universities representing a variety of higher educational school communities, including: Barnard College, Berklee College of Music, Boston University, Brandeis University, Chapman College, Columbia University, Cornell University, Emory University, Fordham University Business School, John Hopkins University, Northeastern University, New York University, Maryland Institute College of Art, Parsons School of Art and Design, RPI, Rutgers University, and the University of Southern California.

 Disciplinary Policy: